 6.3.102a.2.3 When generated

-This primitive is generated by the SME to request that the MLME provide an estimate of throughput for MSDUs sent from the STA which corresponds to the PeerMACAddress provided in the parameter list to this STA.
+This primitive is generated by the SME to request that the MLME provide an estimate of throughput for MSDUs sent between this STA and the STA which corresponds to the PeerMACAddress provided in the parameter list.

 6.3.102a.2.4 Effect of receipt

-On receipt of this primitive, the MLME generates an estimate of throughput for MSDUs sent from the STA which corresponds to the PeerMACAddress provided in the parameter list to this STA.
+On receipt of this primitive, the MLME generates a set of estimates of throughput for MSDUs sent between the STA which corresponds to the PeerMACAddress provided in the parameter list and this STA.

 6.3.102a.3 MLME-ESTIMATED-THROUGHPUT.confirm